🍽️ Nuts Guide

 Is sesame safer than peanuts? +

 Generally, yes.
-Peanuts are often Score 2 (liberators), while sesame is a Score 1.
-However, both require caution due to their allergenic potential and fat stability.
+Peanuts are often considered liberators, while sesame tends to be more moderate.
+That said, both call for some caution due to their allergenic potential and fat stability.

-They are excluded from the perfectly safe list because a significant percentage of sensitive patients report minor symptoms, likely due to small amounts of other amines or rapid fat oxidation.
+It's not on the safest list because a meaningful share of sensitive individuals report mild symptoms, likely related to small amounts of other amines or fairly quick fat oxidation.

 Does sesame block the DAO enzyme? +

-No, it does not directly inhibit DAO.
-Its impact is more related to mast cell irritation if the product is not perfectly fresh.
+Not directly, as far as we know.
+Its impact seems more related to mast cell irritation when the product isn't perfectly fresh.

 Can I use sesame during the elimination phase? +

-It is best to avoid or strictly limit sesame during the first 2-4 weeks of a strict low-histamine diet until your bucket has emptied.
+Many people choose to avoid or strictly limit sesame during the first 2-4 weeks of a strict low-histamine approach, until symptoms have settled.

 Some people find these options helpful